Want to speak casually cool modern French?

 To hear these words and expressions pronounced in true French fashion by native speakers, head on over to FluentU.

-The interactive subtitles, tailor-made vocabulary lists and multimedia flashcard decks will help you learn French actively while watching your favorite authentic videos, giving you an extra boost in French reading and listening practice—for free.
+The interactive subtitles, tailor-made vocabulary lists and multimedia flashcard decks will help you learn French actively while watching your favorite authentic videos, giving you an extra boost in French reading and listening practice.
+Sign up for a free trial and see for yourself.

 Don’t let these real-world French pronunciations slip out of your mind when you’re so close to sounding like a native!
 Get practicing today, and get a few steps closer to speaking like a Parisian.